eagle-io/docs/source/topics/views/events/index.rst

 Detail Level
 ~~~~~~~~~~~~
-Select the Detail level of the events shown using this drop down.
+Select the Detail level of the event log.
 Debug is the lowest level and will show all events, select a higher detail level to filter out the less important events.
 For example Info includes Warning and Error events (but not Debug events).
 The available detail levels include:

 |icon-debug| Debug